-Objectives Priority projects Informing strategies Lead 24/25 25/26 26/27 27/28 Future 2.2 Grow participation in sport, recreation, and leisure activities.
-2.2.1 Explore future options for the Boddington Swimming Pool, including pool heating options to remain open all year, universal access, children's facilities and shaded areas.
-Development and Community Services 0 2.3 Build pride and participation in local art, culture, 2.3.1 Determine long term use options for the town hall to increase vibrancy of the facility and surrounding precinct.
+Objectives Priority projects Informing strategies Lead 25/26 26/27 27/28 28/29 Future 2.2 Grow participation in sport, recreation, and leisure activities.
+2.2.1 Prepare an enhancement plan for the Boddington Swimming Pool.
+Development and Community Services 0 2.2.2 Implement the enhancement plan for the Boddington Swimming Pool.
+Development and Community Services 0 0 0 0 0 2.3 Build pride and participation in local art, culture, 2.3.1 Determine long term use options for the town hall to increase vibrancy of the facility and surrounding precinct.
 Office of the Chief Executive 0 and community activities.
-2.3.2 Install murals within the Boddington Town Centre Boddington Town Centre Revitalisation Masterplan Office of the Chief Executive 0 0 0 0
+2.3.2 Install murals within the Boddington Town Centre Town Centre Revitalisation Masterplan Office of the Chief Executive 0 0